irrum6/qrtdb/readme.md

-HTLK - Hettooluykaa
+Hettooluykaa

-small database in rust with relational character
+A small database with relational character

 inspired by https://cstack.github.io/db_tutorial/